AdobeDocs/commerce-knowledge-base.en/help/best-practices/configuration/optimize-css-and-js-files-in-magento-commerce.md

 ---
 title: Optimize CSS and JS files in Adobe Commerce
-description: "This article provides best practices for CSS and Javascript (JS) file optimization in Adobe Commerce."
+description: This article provides best practices for CSS and Javascript (JS) file optimization in Adobe Commerce.
+exl-id: f61e3d21-2561-4145-87bf-107cab392b1c
 ---
 # Optimize CSS and JS files in Adobe Commerce

 This article provides best practices for CSS and Javascript (JS) file optimization in Adobe Commerce.